LidiaMorejudo/therapycentre/README.md

 Through the use of Bootstrap components and custom CSS styling, the navigation menu adapts responsively to smaller screen sizes by transforming into a dropdown menu.
 To preserve clarity and minimise visual clutter on mobile devices, social media icons are hidden from the navigation menu on smaller screens and are instead displayed exclusively within the website footer.

 ![Preview of Website](documentation/images/navigationmenumobile_therapycentre_image.jpeg)

+### Admin Dashboard

+The administrative interface is provided through Django’s built-in dashboard.
+A superuser account was created to facilitate administrative access, enabling the management of other users, who can be assigned either superuser privileges or limited permissions such as viewing new bookings and messages.

+Superusers have full control over site interactions, including the ability to review messages submitted through the Inquiries section, manage bookings, and perform actions such as modifying or deleting entries as required.

+### Potential future features

+Potential future enhancements for the website include the integration of online payment functionality, which would allow clients to securely complete transactions directly through the platform, thereby streamlining the booking and payment process.
+Another prospective feature is the implementation of automated email notifications to confirm bookings, send reminders, or provide follow-up information, improving communication and client engagement.
+Additional enhancements could include incorporating a blog or resources section with wellness tips, yoga guidance, and therapeutic exercises, which could enhance user engagement and establish the centre as a trusted source of health and wellness information.
+Finally, integrating a feedback or review system would enable clients to provide testimonials, supporting continuous service improvement and fostering trust among prospective clients.

 ## Technologies used